Parks, Recreational Trails and Cycling Overview

 Enjoy Richmond’s beautiful parks, scenic recreational trails, cycling paths, community gardens and unique natural areas.
 Take advantage of all our outdoor opportunities—from heritage and nature to sports and active play.
 What makes us special?
 As an island city, our waterfront provides a variety of facilities, landmarks and distinct spaces.

 Craving fresh air?
 Start your outdoor adventure today!
 Whether you have 30 minutes or a whole day, view the boats on the Fraser River or cycle the dyke trails.

 “Look deep into nature, and then you will understand everything better.”

 ~ Albert Einstein

-Please visit our Extreme Weather page for further information and updates.
+To learn more about the the current parks and trails closures, please visit our Extreme Weather page for information and updates.